 13. The night of September 15, 2014 Plaintiff experienced severe and painful itching.
 The following morning (September 16, 2014) Plaintiff notified her doctor of her condition and was informed by him that the initial round of tests indicated that her immune system had been compromised and blood tests were scheduled.

-14. On September 23, 2014 Plaintiff mailed letter to Defendant, requesting resolution and making Defendant aware of Plaintiff’s intention to proceed with legal action.
+14. On September 23, 2014 Plaintiff mailed a letter to Defendant, requesting resolution and making Defendant aware of Plaintiff's intention to proceed with legal action.

 16. On October 13, 2014 Plaintiff returned to her physician for blood tests, and was instructed to continue initial treatment.

-17. A follow up letter dated October 27, 2014 was sent to Defendant informing citing the non-receipt of a response and informing Defendant of Plaintiff’s intent to file a formal complaint.
+17. A follow-up letter dated October 27, 2014 was sent to Defendant informing citing the non-receipt of a response and informing Defendant of Plaintiff's intent to file a formal complaint.

 18. On October 29, 2014 Plaintiff was contacted via telephone by Mr. Kelsey informing Plaintiff they " ... dropped the ball.", and that Plaintiff's information was being sent to the Defendant's insurance company.
 Mr. Kelly requested that Plaintiff allow two weeks to give the insurance company to respond.